LayerZero V2 OApp Quickstart

 2.3 Set Peers

-Once you've finished your OApp Configuration you can open the messaging channel and connect your OApp deployments by calling setPeer
+Once you've finished your OApp Configuration you can open the messaging channel and connect your OApp deployments by calling setPeer.

 A peer is required to be set for each EID (or network).
 Ideally an OApp (or OFT) will have multiple peers set where one and only one peer exists for one EID.

-, the destination endpoint ID for the chain our other OApp contract lives on, and _peer
+The function takes 2 arguments: _eid, the destination endpoint ID for the chain our other OApp contract lives on, and _peer, the destination OApp contract address in bytes32 format.

 // SPDX-License-Identifier: UNLICENSED